libsidplayfp/VICE-testprogs/testbench/readme.txt

 $00 - for success
 $ff - for failure

+the respective memory locations have been choosen so they will most likely never collide with any kind of extension.

+when a value was written to the debug register, the emulator should exit with the value written as exit code. see further down for hints on how to implement similar behaviour on real hardware.

+a typical test program will print its name on screen, and end with green or red border, followed by the respective write to the debug register.

 --------------------------------------------------------------------------------

 tests that have to be checked by screenshot must contain reference screenshots